Cal Poly Humboldt Lumberjacks: Track and field

+Wrestling

+The most recently added sport is men's wrestling, reinstated in 2024–25 after being dropped at the end of the 1988–89 season.

+Former sports

 Football

-Humboldt State won the Great Northwest Athletic Conference in 2011 and 2015.
+Cal Poly Humboldt won the Great Northwest Athletic Conference in 2011 and 2015.
 The championship in 2015 led them to the Division II playoffs, during which they made it to the second round before losing to eventual champion Northwest Missouri State.
 The Lumberjacks played their home games in the Redwood Bowl.

 Their biggest rivals in football were Western Oregon and Azusa Pacific.
 The university dropped football in 2018.

-Head coach

-Humboldt State has been coached by Rob Smith since the 2008 season.
-Coach Smith has accumulated 55 wins as the head coach of the Lumberjacks.

 2015 season

-The 2015 season was one of the most successful in Humboldt State history.
+The 2015 season was one of the most successful in Cal Poly Humboldt history.
 The Lumberjacks won 10 games, 9 in the regular season, en route to a perfect 6–0 GNAC record, and the conference championship.
 For the first time in school history, CPH hosted an NCAA Division II home playoff game, played against Augustana University.
 The Lumberjacks defeated Augustana by a score of 45–31 to secure the first DII playoff victory since 1960.
 They lost their second round matchup with top seed and eventual champion Northwest Missouri State 54–7.

 The season saw individual success as well, as running back Ja'Quan Gardner was named an All-American and finished as the runner-up in the Harlon Hill Trophy, the Division II version of the Heisman Trophy.
 Gardner rushed for 2,266 yards on 337 carries, both GNAC records.
 Gardner also led the country in rushing yards per game (188.8) and rushing touchdowns (25).
 Gardner won the GNAC Offensive Player of the Year award, and set a school record for single-game rushing yards by running for 305 yards against Azusa Pacific.
 Offensive Lineman Alex Cappa was named the conference Offensive Lineman of the Year award for the second straight season, and was a second-team All-American.